 The City has hired a consultant (Jane of All Trades Consulting) to develop a new plan for the Robert Service Way area of Whitehorse.
 The subject area for this planning study generally stretches from Ear and Hobo Lakes to the Airport and from the Alaska Highway to the Yukon River.
-A map of the study area can be view here.

 The objectives of the Robert Service Way Area Plan are to: